-The Boone County Emergency Management Agency (EMA) is overseen by the Boone County Sheriff’s Department, and is directed by EMA Coordinator, Deputy Brad Bartell.
+The Boone County Emergency Management Agency (EMA) is overseen by the Boone County Sheriff’s Department, and is directed by EMA Coordinator, Brad Bartell.

 It is the responsibility of EMA to protect the lives and property of the citizens of Boone County before a disaster strikes through planning, training, and mitigation and to reduce human suffering after a disaster strikes through prompt and effective coordination of the local response and recovery efforts utilizing partnerships with local ,state, and federal agencies and voluntary organizations.

 These voluntary agencies include the Salvation Army, Red Cross, Community Emergency Response Team (CERT), Disaster Animal Response Team (DART), Amateur Radio Club, and other Emergency Management Volunteers.

 For more information on becoming a volunteer in Boone County please visit the following websites: